polachjan/polachjan.github.io/docs/_posts/2023-04-24-cyber-events-and-firm-performance.markdown

 This post is my first proper one, so fasten your seat belts and be patient with me!

 As part of some research I've been doing---rarely not focused on credit or climate risk---I've come across the [Cyber Events Database](https://cissm.umd.edu/cyber-events-database).
-Per its website, The Cyber Events Database collects publicly available information on cyber events, beginning in 2014 to the present day.
+Per its website, the Cyber Events Database collects publicly available information on cyber events, beginning in 2014 to the present day.
 It was created to address a lack of consistent, well-structured data necessary for making strategic decisions about how to invest resources to prevent and respond to cyber events.
 "What an interesting dataset!"
 I (almost) exclaimed and thought that I had to look more into it.

 ### Structural break in cyber risk after start of Covid-19?